Last Updated on October 31, 2024 by Ellen

 Reason #1: The monthly discount

-Airbnb owners have the option to give a discount for a longer stay, by the week and/or the by the month.
-Advantages for the owner to do this include a guaranteed income all month, a decrease in turn over, less wear and tear on a home, less hassle to outline rules, property idiosyncrasies and the like.
+Airbnb owners can give a discount for a longer stay, by the week and/or the by the month.
+The owner is guaranteed a monthly fee, will have less wear and tear on the unit and no turnover hassles.
+The renter gets a good price, and the same ‘home base.’

-This is a new result in searches for rentals.
-Airbnb will suggest two weeks in one property, and two weeks in a comparable nearby property — if your first choice is not available as a month-long rental.
+After the pandemic, Airbnb started “split stay” options as more revenge travelers, retirees, digital nomads looked to foreign countries.
+Airbnb will suggest two weeks in one property, and two weeks in a comparable nearby property, thereby splitting your stay if your first choice is not available as a month-long rental.

 Our cheapest monthly Airbnb ever was in Thailand in 2022.